shantoroy/shantoroy.github.io/_posts/2021-06-07-write-a-reverse-proxy-server-client-side-script.md

 ---
 layout: single
 title: "Write a Reverse Proxy  Server in Python: Part 3 (Client-side Script)"
+excerpt:  "In this third part of the "Write a Reverse Proxy Server in Python" series, we'll cover the client-side script implementation.
+The client-side script is the script that the end-user interacts with when they try to access the resources on the backend server."
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51223565539_e5e45f3896_w.jpg"
   teaser: "https://live.staticflickr.com/65535/51223565539_e5e45f3896_w.jpg"